 Earning the highest weight out of all of our metrics, our Juice Quality group of tests comprised 40% of the overall score for the Gourmia.
 We used a trio of tests to judge performance, making a different mixed juice cocktail for each one.
-The Gourmia delivered a mediocre performance, earning a 5 out of 10 for its results.
+The Gourmia delivered an average performance, receiving a 5 out of 10 for its efforts.

 The Gourmia actually did a little above average in the first test of this metric, a beet juice mixture that also included apples, carrots, celery, cucumbers, and ginger root.
 The taste of the beverage produced was quite nice, but there was a ton of pulp, deteriorating the overall quality.

 For the second test, we used a romaine, apple, and orange juice recipe.
 The Gourmia did about average, again creating a decent amount of pulp, but this second drink wasn't as relatively flavorful as the creations by other products.
 For the final test of this group, the Gourmia's performance dipped below average.
 This test was producing the "Sunset Blend", a juice cocktail consisting of beet roots, apples, carrots, oranges, and sweet potatoes.
 The texture was not very consistent, with the Gourmia creating a very watery drink that was interspersed with tons of pulp.
 The taste was also off, with the beets completely dominating the flavor and overpowering the other ingredients.